briandconnelly/nicheconstruct/paper/02_methods.md

 As described below, the specific alleles that are present at each locus matter.

 Niche construction takes the form of density dependent selection, and individuals evolve to better match their niche by an additional form of adaptation.
-The niche is defined by the distribution of alleles in the subpopulation at each locus.
+The niche is defined by the distribution of alleles at each locus.
 Non-zero alleles that are more common will improve fitness by a larger selective value (beyond $\delta$).
-Specifically, the selective value of adaptive allele $a$ at locus $l$ increases with the number of individuals in the subpopulation that have allele $a-1$ at locus $l-1$.
+Specifically, the selective value of adaptive allele $a$ at locus $l$, and consequently the fitness of an individual carrying that allele, increases with the number of individuals in the subpopulation that have allele $a-1$ at locus $l-1$.
 As a consequence, genotypes with sequentially increasing allelic states will tend to evolve.
 We treat both adaptive loci and allelic states as "circular": the selective value of an allele at locus 1 is affected by the allelic composition of the subpopulation at locus $L$.
 Similarly, the selective value of allele 1 at any locus increases with the number of individuals carrying allele $A$ at the previous locus.